aspose-total/Aspose.Total-Products/total/en/android-java/conversion/dotm-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTM to XLS in Android Applications or Online App" h2="Export DOTM to XLS in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate DOTM to XLS conversion feature inside your android applications.
-Firstly, you can convert DOTM to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLS.
+<h2>Why to Convert</h2>

+The DOTM file format is a Microsoft Office Word template file used to store document settings and formatting.
+It is used to create new documents that are based on the same template.
+However, the DOTM file format is not compatible with other applications, such as Microsoft Excel.
+Therefore, it is necessary to convert DOTM to XLS in order to open and edit the file in Excel.

+<h2>How Aspose.Total helps for dotm to xls conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily integrate document manipulation and conversion features into their Android applications.
+It includes the Aspose.Words for Android via Java API, which can be used to convert DOTM to HTML, and the Aspose.Cells for Java API, which can be used to convert HTML to XLS.
+This makes it easy to convert DOTM to XLS in a few simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}